kazamatzuri/vis-part2/article.md

 # Advanced output

 As a little extra exercise we'll have a look at [Bokeh](http://bokeh.pydata.org/en/latest/).
-One of the manu nice features bokeh is adding to our toolbox, is the ability to output our graphs as an interactive html file.
+One of the many nice features bokeh is adding to our toolbox, is the ability to output our graphs as an interactive html file.
 Interactive in this case means, we can scroll and zoom in our data.
 Add the ability to link graphs together and you can easily create interactive renderings of pbuttons data (or other).
 These are especially nice, because they run in any modern browser and can easily distributed to multiple people.

-For now we're aiming to just add two graphs to our output.
+For now, we're aiming to just add two graphs to our output.
 We would like to get *Glorefs* and privileged time from perfom into one page.

 For that we'll first need to import bokeh: